ElgarL/GroupManager/CONFIG.md

 ## config
 Located at: plugins/GroupManager/config.yml

-This config file is used when you have multiple worlds.
-It is used to copy the permissions from a single world across to others.
+This config file contains some basic settings and is used when you have multiple worlds.
+It is used to mirror the permissions from a single world across to others.

 The config file will look something like this:
 ```